Curioustab

 Hydraulics and Fluid Mechanics Questions

-A closed tank is completely filled with an oil.
-If it is made to move with a horizontal acceleration, then the pressure at the back end will be more than that at the front end.
+Accelerating closed tank completely filled with oil: When the tank moves with a horizontal acceleration, the pressure at the back (rear) end becomes greater than at the front end.
+State whether this statement is correct.

-The product of mass and accelaration of flowing liquid is called
+Dimensional (inertial) force in fluid motion: The product of mass and acceleration of a flowing liquid represents which characteristic force?

-A notch is used to measure __________ of liquids.
+Application of notches in open-channel measurements: A notch is used to measure which quantity of liquids?

-The mass of 2.5 m3 of a certain liquid is 2 tonnes.
-Its mass density is
+Mass density from mass and volume: The mass of 2.5 m^3 of a certain liquid is 2 tonnes.
+Determine the mass density (kg/m^3).

 1